 Use Brand24 to monitor positive and negative mentions about your brand!

 Jeep wanted to reach out to the target audience with its new car – Jeep Renegade.
 The brand engaged a rock band – X Ambassadors and shoot a commercial video that perfectly conveys the message and resonates with the target group.

 Music plays a big role in marketing and advertising

 If you think of any successful campaign now, there was probably a good music involved.

 Music has been one of the most powerful tools in marketing strategies for the past decades.
 It helps brands to create an emotional connection with their target audience and develop a strong bond between them that empowers brand recognition and loyalty.
 It is universal language that lets us communicate our thoughts, views and opinions with global audience.
 It has tremendous impact on our moods and feelings.
 Use that!

 You can leverage audio content to enrich stories you want to tell.
 The right music combined with the right brand and the right visual content can increase the success of your marketing efforts.

-This is how marketing landscape looks like right now and probably in the next few months.
-However, don’t get attached to it and take all these trends for granted.
+This is how the marketing landscape looks like right now and probably in the next few months.
+However, don’t get attached to it and take all these future marketing trends for granted.
 The marketing of tomorrow might be totally different than we can imagine.

 What do you think about the future trends in marketing?
 Share your opinion in a comment!